muletto83/neighborhood-map/README.md

 # Instructions
-To getting started please follow these steps:
+To get started please follow these steps:

 * Clone or download this project
 * Install all project dependencies with `npm install`
 * Launch the app `npm start`

-Once ready a new browser window should automatically open otherwise you can visit: http://localhost:3000/
+Once ready a new browser window should automatically open, otherwise you can visit: http://localhost:3000/

-**Note that the default service worker is used in this app (bootstrapped with create-react-app) and so only works in production build.**
+**Note that the default service worker is used in this app (bootstrapped with create-react-app) and so it only works in production build.**

 ## Features
-A map of the best place to eat around my house
+A map of the best places to eat around my house:
 - Keyboard Tab improved to work for a11y
 - Filter input to filter the restaurant from that list and automatically filter the map markers
 - Responsive for major devices

-# File-Added

-* My personal API key is still into the files :)
+- Map has marker and Infowindows to get info for the specific restaurant

 # Contributing
 Future version for improvement and continue learning will be developed :)